hxy9243/hxy9243.github.io/source/_posts/2024-02-25-making-a-toygrad.md

 - __Update Parameters__: After getting the gradients for each parameter, we update all parameters by substracting the gradient timed by a small value that we call the learning rate.

-And we repeat this 4-step process until we reach close to the minimal loss value.
+And we repeat this 4-step process until the loss is close to the minimal value.

 Conceptually, the gradients represent the slope rate at the level of the current parameters.
 So we could substract the parameters at the direction of the gradient by a small amount (decided by the learning rate).
-It's a process of moving the loss function closer to the minimal value, at the speed of the learning rate.
+It's a process of moving the loss function closer to the minimal value, at a speed defined by learning rate.

+There are a lot of tricks and optimizations to adjusting the learning rate, but that's outside the scope of this discussion.

 ## 2.3 AutoGrad

 AutoGrad, or Automatic Differentiation, is the core of the backpropagation algorithm in the backward step.
-It applies the gradient by chain rule in a reverse manner, calculating the derivative of all the function inputs by applying the gradient backwards in the compute graph.
+It computes the gradients of all parameters in a reverse manner, calculating the derivative of all parameters of the function by applying the gradient backwards in the compute graph.

-It's the core of training any ML model with Gradient Descent.
-It applies the backpropagation on the loss of the function and the training data, to find the optimal model parameters.

 And here's the explanation why the AutoGrad algorithm makes sense.